Hepatitis B Screening

 Damage to the liver can impair these and many other processes.

-The esophagus, stomach, large and small intestine, which is aided by the liver, gallbladder, and pancreas, convert the nutritive components of food into energy and break down the non-nutritive components into waste to be excreted.
+The esophagus, stomach, large and small intestine, which are aided by the liver, gallbladder, and pancreas, convert the nutritive components of food into energy and break down the non-nutritive components into waste to be excreted.

 Types of Hepatitis

 - Viral hepatitis is the most common kind of hepatitis.
 Many types of viruses can damage the liver.
 Hepatitis caused by the viruses A, B, and C is the focus of this report.

 - Hepatitis can also result from an autoimmune condition, in which abnormally targeted immune factors attack the body's own liver cells.

 - Hepatitis can also occur from medical problems, drugs, alcoholism, chemicals, and environmental toxins.